thefnordling/pg-replication/replication.md

 pg1 is the primary server (192.168.1.241)
 pg2 is the replica server (192.168.1.242)
-pg is a floating ip address (192.168.1.243)

 we'll set up pg1/pg2 manually as we'll just be doing that 1x

-we'll use ansible to manage user permissions, to deploy pg_hba.conf changes to all the nodes
+we'll use ansible to manage network permissions, to deploy pg_hba.conf changes to all the nodes

 ## ON EACH NODE ##

 update apt and install postgres

-apt-get update
-apt-get install postgresql -y
+apt-get update && apt-get install postgresql -y

 ## ON NODE 1 ##